JPLee01/pandas-project/README.md

 <a name="myfootnote10">10</a>:  Mike Yi - What is a Violin Plot?, <https://chartio.com/learn/charts/violin-plot-complete-guide/>

 <a name="myfootnote11">11</a>: Joel Carron - Violin Plots 101: Visualizing Distribution and Probability Density, <https://mode.com/blog/violin-plot-examples>

+<a name="myfootnote11">11</a>: Mike Yi - What is a Scatter Plot?, <https://chartio.com/learn/charts/what-is-a-scatter-plot/>